 While we do know now that this great crab appears to be only just hanging on in its Christmas Island home, the good news is that it is also known from several localities to the north of Christmas Island in the eastern Indian Ocean, including the Nicobar and Nias Islands, and from west Java.
 The bad news is that we only know of these other localities from 3 collections in museums that were made in the early 1900s, and while we hope it still has healthy populations through southern Indonesia, the truth is we currently have no idea.

 Photo: Liu Hung-Chang

-This is the most recent image of Labuanium vitatum taken on Christmas Island.
-Liu Hung Chang and his team from Taiwan observed three ovigerious females spawning at Dolly Beach during February 2014.
+This image of Labuanium vitatum was taken by Liu Hung Chang and his team from Taiwan.
+They observed three ovigerious females spawning at Dolly Beach during February 2014.
 Hung Chang's sighting expands the known range of the crab.

 Read more about Christmas Island's white-stripe crab in the book